N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

 ## CSS basic selectors
 Selectors lets you modify individual elements in our HTML file.
 Here are some useful selector you should know:

-- <strong>Type selector </strong>lets us modify the properties of the element we are specifing.
+- <strong>Type selector </strong>lets us modify the properties of the element we are specifying.
 In the following code we are selecting all the 'h3' tags in our file and modifying its color to be red.
 ``` CSS
 h3 {
     color: red;